Witteveen-Kolk syndrome (WITKOS)

 What is Witteveen-Kolk syndrome?

-Witteveen-Kolk syndrome is a rare neuro-developmental disorder.
+Witteveen-Kolk syndrome is a rare neurodevelopmental disorder.

 The syndrome is characterized by developmental delay and intellectual disability.
-As well as by unique facial characteristics and a short stature.
+As well as by unique facial characteristics and short stature.

 The syndrome occurs in less than 1 in 1000000 people worldwide making it extremely rare.
 It affects males and females equally.
 Currently, just 40 individuals in the world have been diagnosed with the syndrome.